Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 2. sell assets to the public

-Irrespective of how your SMSF disposes of it assets the SMSF has to pay CGT on the increased value of the asset.
+Irrespective of how your SMSF disposes of its assets the SMSF has to pay CGT on the increased value of the asset.
 The tax impact of this CGT event depends on whether or not the SMSF is paying retirement phase pensions and whether there are any carried-forward capital losses.

 In-specie transfer of assets to a member